Vashnak/react-toasts/README.md

 }
 ```

-ToastContainer is the container and ToastStore is the toast manager.
+ToastContainer is the container and ToastStore is the toasts manager.

-You have to set the ToastStore as parameter like in the example, it won't work if you forget it.
+You have to set the ToastStore as parameter of ToastContainer (example just before), it won't work if you forget it.

 Now you can simply call one of the 4 functions of the ToastStore :
 - **success(message, timer)** : green toast.